jhochwald/PowerShell-collection/CONTRIBUTING.md

-20# Contribution Guide
+# Contribution Guide

 This is a guide for everyone interested in contributing to our open source projects.
 It's based on well known community workflows.

-I love PowerShell, and I love to share knowledge, you are encouraged to fork all my open source repositories and make adjustments according to your own preferences.
-If you really want to contribute, you should consider a [pull request](https://github.com/jhochwald/PowerShell-collection/pulls), this will help me to improve and to share this improvement with the community.
+We love automation, and we love to share knowledge, you are encouraged to fork all our open source repositories and make adjustments according to your own preferences.
+If you really want to contribute, you should consider a [pull request](https://github.com/Enatec/MicrosoftEndpointManager/pulls), this will help me to improve and to share this improvement with the community.

 ## General Bug Report